-The Australian Financial Complaints Authority (AFCA) combines and succeeds the older Financial Ombudsman Service Australia, the Superannuation Complaints Tribunal and the Credit Ombudsman Service.
+The Australian Financial Complaints Authority (AFCA) replaces the older Financial Ombudsman Service, the Superannuation Complaints Tribunal and the Credit and Investments Ombudsman.

 AFCA aims to provide consumers and small businesses with fair, free and independent dispute resolution for most financial complaints.
 Including credit, finance and loans, insurance, banking deposits and payments, investments and financial advice and superannuation.